superchris/codebeam_2024/index.md

 # But then what?
 - Let's say Firefly gets "done"
 - Tracking Elixir/Erlang and keeping up
-- Official support for WASM would be the best possible future
+- Official support for WASM would be the "gold standard"
-  - See me if this is something you wanna help advocate for
+- Lot of work to get there
+- Lots of advocacy needed to make it happen

 ---

 # Orb: A DSL for WebAssembly
 - A completely different approach
-- Macros that compile to WAT
+- Macros that compile to WASM (via WAT)
-  - and then to WASM
-- Less ambitious, but actually works!
-- Maybe worse is better?

----

-# More about Orb
-- *not* compiling Elixir to WASM
-- Thin layer over WebAssembly
-- globals, mutable state
-- controls flow
-  - if/then
-  - loops
+- Pretty low level
+  - No component support (yet)
-- Memory management
+  - Memory management is up to you

 ---